-There were definitely these sort of leading concepts that changed a bit.
-For example, the concept of synchronization became a bit more general than that somehow.
-With synchronization, then this idea of formulation in different things.
-Which we did, but at some point, I think with the development of WRECK, instead of formulating it in many languages it became the creation of a language.
+In our first conversations we chose to focus on the concept of synchronization, that now became a bit more general than how we originally intended.
+The same happened with the idea of re-formulation, of realizing something in a multitude of media.
+Which we did but, at some point, I think with the development of WRECK, instead of formulating it in many languages it became the creation of a language.

 Well I found quite interesting how, in that short period of time, you also used many languages.
 Elm, Haskell, OCaml, Supercollider.
 That was interesting to see because, as you have seen from what I'm doing, I'm translating from all languages to this language.